 - How long to wait before considering a customer gone for good

-- Predicting how much revenue you’ll generate off a customer in the future
+- Predicting how much revenue you'll generate from a customer in the future

 2 Modeling Methods for Customer Lifetime Value

 There are two ways to look at CLV — historic CLV and predictive CLV.
-The historic method analyzes past data to judge how valuable a customer is.
-In this case, we don’t try and predict the future value of that customer’s purchases.
+The landmark method analyzes past data to assess a customer's value.
+In this case, we don't try to predict the future value of that customer's purchases.

-So the question is: what if you could classify which customers make up the 20% in the Pareto Principle, not just in the past, but in the future, too?
-That’s where predictive CLV modeling comes in.
+So the question is: what if you could classify which customers make up the 20% in the Pareto Principle, not just in the past, but in the future as well?
+That's where predictive CLV modeling comes in.

 - Forecast the future value of existing customers with transaction history